Vaginal Breech

 Q: How do I know if I’m a good candidate for a vaginal breech birth?

-A: Vaginal breech birth can be a safe and reasonable option for many women when carefully considered and supported by a skilled practitioner.
-However, this decision should be made based on individual factors and after an informed consultation.
-It’s important to understand that, like any birth choice, the ideal candidate for vaginal breech birth is someone who meets certain criteria and feels confident in their decision.
+A: Vaginal breech birth can be safe and reasonable for many women.
+This decision should be made based on individual factors and after an informed consultation.
+The ideal candidate meets certain criteria and feels confident in their decision.
+Be sure to take the BREECH PARENT COURSE on BWB.

-Q: What factors make someone a good candidate for a vaginal breech birth?
+Q: What factors make someone a good candidate?

-A: Research suggests that vaginal breech birth can be safe under specific conditions.
-These include:
+A: Research suggests vaginal breech birth can be safe under specific conditions:

 1. Frank breech or complete breech position